quic/sense/README.md

 ```shell
 PYTHONPATH=./ python scripts/gesture_recognition.py --custom_classifier=/path/to/your/dataset/ [--use_gpu]
 ```
-(see section "Train your own classifier" below)
+(see section "Train a custom classifier" below)

 ### Fitness Activity Tracking